0xCCF4/noxa/README.md

 ## Contributing

 Contributions are welcome!
-Open an issue or submit a pull request to get involved.
+Open an issue with a feature request, bug report or submit a pull request to get involved.

 ## License